streamlink/streamlink/docs/install.rst

-Packaging is not done by the Streamlink maintainers themselves except for the `PyPI package <PyPI package and source code_>`_, the `Windows installers + portable builds <Windows binaries_>`_, and the `Linux AppImages <AppImages_>`_.
+Packaging is not done by the Streamlink maintainers themselves except for the `PyPI package <PyPI package and source code_>`_, the `Windows installers + portable builds <Windows binaries_>`_, and the `Linux AppImages <Linux AppImages_>`_.

 If a packaged release of Streamlink is not available for your operating system / distro or your system's architecture, or if it's out of date or broken, then please contact the respective package maintainers or package-repository maintainers of your operating system / distro, as it's up to them to add, update, or fix those packages.

-Users of glibc-based Linux distros can find up-to-date Streamlink releases via the available `AppImages`_.
+Users of glibc-based Linux distros can find up-to-date Streamlink releases via the available `AppImages <Linux AppImages>`_.

 Please open an issue or pull request on GitHub if an **available**, **maintained** and **up-to-date** package is missing from the install docs.

+.. _pypi-package-and-source-code:

 PyPI package and source code
 ----------------------------

-If a package is not available on your platform, or if it's out of date, Streamlink can be installed via `pip`_, the Python package manager.
+If a package is not available on your platform, or if it's out of date, then Streamlink can be installed via `pip`_, the Python package manager.

 Before running :command:`pip`, make sure that it's the Python 3 version of `pip`_ (to check, run :command:`pip --version`).
 On some systems, this isn't the case by default and an alternative, like :command:`pip3` for example, needs to be run instead.